-The Australian consumer foodservice industry is valued at A\$58 billion (US\$44 billion).
-By far the largest proportion of the Australia's foodservice industry is the consumer foodservice sector, which consists of more than 71,000 outlets.
-An ageing population is likely to fuel faster growth in the institutional foodservice sector compared to the commercial foodservice sector.
-For more information, please see the latest Food Service report.
+The Australian foodservice industry is valued at \$41 billion.
+By far the largest proportion of the Australia's food industry is the commercial foodservice sector, which consist of more than 70,000 outlets.
+An aging population is fueling faster growth in the institutional foodservice sector.
+For more information, please see the Food Service report.

-Quick Facts CY 2019
+Quick Facts CY 2018

-Total Imports of Consumer Oriented Products - \$9.8 billion U.S. Share (12%) - \$1.2 billion
+Total Imports of Consumer-Oriented Products - \$9.8 billion U.S. Share (12%) - \$1.2 billion